aniljaiswal/cron-parser/README.md

 To use this program, follow these steps:

-1. Clone the repository to your local machine and `cd` into it.
+1. Clone the repository to your local machine.

 2. Open a terminal or command prompt in the root folder.